ASLwrite provides free, public domain information about written American Sign Language.

-ASLwrite was originally established in 2011 as the American Sign Language Writing Dictionary, a joint project by Adrean Clark and Julia Dameron, which promoted the early Si5s method.
-After publication of How to Write American Sign Language Robert Arnold decided to pursue a different path for Si5s with ASLized.
+The ASLwrite website was originally established in 2011 as the American Sign Language Writing Dictionary, a joint project by Adrean Clark and Julia Dameron, which promoted an early version of Si5s.
+After publication of the book How to Write American Sign Language, Robert Arnold decided to pursue a private path for Si5s with ASLized.
+The ASLwrite community continued to develop a community-oriented version of written ASL.

-Today, ASLwrite is committed to keeping written ASL freely available in the public domain by providing resources for writers of all ages.
+Today, the ASLwrite community is committed to keeping written ASL freely available in the public domain by providing resources for writers of all ages.
+We believe that written ASL will be changed through regular usage by ASL speakers, and support individual adaptation of the language by the signing community.
+This website serves as a continuing record of written ASL’s development.

 Why does American Sign Language need a written form?
 Don’t we already have technology that can record ASL?